-Table \ref{AppTable::Consumption_function_CEX} presents the estimates of the parameters of the consumption function using imputed consumption data from the CEX.
-As such, this table accompanies table \ref{Table::Consumption_function} in the main text, which reports results using consumption internally available in the PSID.
+Tables \ref{AppTable::Income_process_OptimalMD} and \ref{AppTable::Consumption_function_OptimalMD} present the estimates of the parameters of the income process and the consumption function using the empirical covariance matrix of the target moments as weighting matrix (optimal GMM).
+As such, these tables accompany tables \ref{Table::Income_process} and \ref{Table::Consumption_function} in the paper, which report results from equally weighted GMM.

-In the linear specification, the transmission parameter of permanent shocks $\phi^{(1)}$ is consistently higher than that obtained from the consumption data directly available in the PSID, regardless of whether we target only second- or also higher-order moments.
+Table \ref{AppTable::Consumption_function_CEX} presents the estimates of the parameters of the consumption function using imputed consumption from the CEX.
+As such, this table accompanies table \ref{Table::Consumption_function} in the paper, which reports results using consumption internally available in the PSID.
+In the linear specification, $\phi^{(1)}$ is consistently higher than that obtained from the consumption data internally available in the PSID, regardless of whether we target only second- or also higher-order moments.
 This echoes our earlier discussion about the imputation inflating the pass-through of shocks.
-We also find that the transmission parameter of transitory shocks $\psi^{(1)}$ is negative in all cases.
-Moreover, when up to fourth-order moments are targeted (column 3), the point estimate is particularly large in magnitude ($-0.418$) and statistically significant.
-This is counterintuitive and raises further concerns about the reliability of the imputation procedure.
-We draw similar conclusions about these two parameters in the quadratic specification.
-However, $\phi^{(2)}<0$ in this case with a magnitude very similar to our baseline results from the PSID ($-0.036$ versus $-0.04$; albeit not significant).
-This is, once again, indicative of the asymmetric pass-through of negative versus positive permanent shocks.
-Similar to our baseline, we also find $\psi^{(2)}>0$.
+We also find that $\psi^{(1)}$ is negative in all cases.
+Moreover, when up to fourth-order moments are targeted (column 3), the point estimate is particularly large in magnitude ($-0.418$).
+This is counterintuitive, raising further concerns about the reliability of the imputation procedure, particularly when higher-order moments are involved.
+We draw similar conclusions about $\phi^{(1)}$ and $\psi^{(1)}$ in the context of the quadratic function. $\phi^{(2)}<0$ in that case, with a magnitude similar to our baseline results from the PSID ($-0.036$ versus $-0.04$; albeit not significant).
+Once again, this is indicative of the asymmetric pass-through of negative versus positive permanent shocks.
+Similar to our baseline, we find $\psi^{(2)}>0$.

-Table \ref{AppTable::Linear_Consumption_function_subsamples} presents estimation results for the linear consumption function in subsamples formed by wealth and education.
-As such, this table accompanies table \ref{Table::Quadratic_Consumption_function_subsamples} in the main text, which reported wealth- and education-specific results in the quadratic specification.

-Columns 1-4 present parameter estimates among low and high wealth households. $\phi^{(1)}$ is consistently smaller among the wealthier, regardless of which set of moments are targeted, indicating the self-insurance role of assets in that group. $\psi^{(1)}$ is statistically indistinguishable from zero in both groups.
-Columns 5-8 present parameter estimates among households with and without college education.
-The results do not present a clear pattern across groups.
-When only second moments of income and consumption are targeted, $\phi^{(1)}$ is larger for households without college education – $0.225$ versus $0.123$.
-However, when all moments up to fourth-order are included, $\phi^{(1)}$ is almost identical in the two groups.